Harbin BZK-005

-The BZK-005 high-altitude, long-range UAV is a reconnaissance aircraft designed by Beijing University of Aeronautics & Astronautics and Harbin Aircraft Industry (Group) Co., Ltd. It is used by the PLA Navy and PLA Air Force.
+The BZK-005 Medium-altitude, long-range UAV is a reconnaissance aircraft designed by Harbin Aircraft Industry Group.
+It is used by the PLA Navy and PLA Air Force.

 Development

 The BZK-005 was unveiled in Zhuhai International Airshow 2006, where video and models were demonstrated to the public regarding this UAV.

 Design

 BZK-005 has a few stealth features integrated into its design.
 It is believed that a satellite data link antenna is held in its large upper body dome.
-Under the body there is an optic-electric sensor system which is believed to be its main sensor.
+Under the body there is an optic-electric sensor system.
 It is expected that BZK-005 has cruising speed of around 170 km/h, service ceiling 8,000 m, max takeoff weight is around 1,200 kg, max payload over 150 kg.